The deluser command is used by system administrators to delete or remove user accounts from Linux systems, including Ubuntu.

 userdel [options] LOGIN.

-The command line options are switches or flags that determined how the commands are executed or controlled. they modify the behavior of the command. they are separated by spaces and followed after the command’s options.
+The command line options are switches or flags that determine how the commands are executed or controlled.
+They modify the behavior of the command.
+They are separated by spaces and followed after the command’s options.

 Below are some options for the deluser command: